vinceskahan/v5wiki/Accumulators.md

 - `avg`: Extract the average value of this type.
 This is the default.
 - `count`: Extract the total number of non-Null LOOP packets seen of this type.
+- `first`: Extract the first value seen of this type (introduced WeeWX V5).
 - `last`: Extract the last value seen of this type.
 Use this type for totals of extensive variables, such as `dayRain`.
 - `max`: Extract the maximum value seen of this type.
 - `min`: Extract the minimum value seen of this type.
 - `noop`: Extract no value for this type.
 - `sum`: Extract the total seen for this type.
 Use this type for `rain` or other  variables that are measured increments.
 - `wind`: Extract `windSpeed` as the average wind magnitude, `windDir` as the vector average direction, `windGust` as the maximum wind seen, and `windGustDir` as its direction.

 ## Defaults
 The accumulators come with a set of defaults that covers most situations.